 The first step is always to try to eliminate the source of the allergy.
 You can start by trying to eliminate products one by one that could be causing the problem until you find what the problem is.

 If your dog has had a recent change in her diet, that is usually the first place to start.
 Avoiding commercially processed foods, especially ones with bread or grain fillers, is a good way to control most diet-based skin allergies.
-Look for organic dog food or grain free dog food.
+Look for organic dog food or grain free dog food or even raw dog food.

 If you do go with store bought foods, go with brands that have the fewest ingredients possible and have a high meat content with possible vegetables like carrots and peas.